 The Heavy Duty Waney Fence Panel is one of our best sellers, and a great base to work with

-There are also a range of formulas – like Cuprinol Ducksback – that are wax enriched, non-drip and quick to dry.
+There is also a range of formulas – like Cuprinol Ducksback – that we supply in a range of colours are wax enriched, water repellant, non-drip and quick to dry.
 This makes it as easy and hassle-free as possible to cover your fence from top to toe, while protecting against water damage, cracking, peeling and splitting.

-If you’re looking for more information or advice on stepping stone paths, Japanese Stepping Stone or any other garden project, get in touch at email@example.com, give us a ring on 0161 627 2020 or leave a comment below…
+If you’re looking for more information or advice on fencing, decking, or any other garden project, get in touch at firstname.lastname@example.org, give us a ring on 0161 627 2020 or leave a comment below…